INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 - Until the next blocking action (I/O)
 - If a virtual thread is not doing a blocking action, then a new platform thread is created so the scheduler remains fair

+> [!note]
-As the virtual thread feature remains experimental and has still a lot of unpatched issues, we will only use `ofPlatform` for this class.
+> As the virtual thread feature remains experimental and still has a lot of unpatched issues, we will stick to Platform threads for this semester.

 ****
 ## Properties of a thread

-We can name it.
-We only do this for **debug purposes**, and never to pass values in between threads like a mongoloid:
+We can name it:
 ```java
 var thread = Thread.ofPlatform().name("Listener thread").start(runnable);
 ```
+> [!caution]
+> We only do this for **debug purposes**, and never to pass values in between threads like a mongoloid

 We can **retrieve the Thread executing the current code**:
 ```java